Skip to Main Content

 If your child’s doctor suspects reactive arthritis, he or she may also recommend taking fluid out of the affected joint and testing it for white blood cell count, infection or uric acid crystals.

-Reactive arthritis is a fairly common type of arthritis in children.
+Reactive arthritis is a fairly common type of inflammatory arthritis in children.
 It is important that a pediatric rheumatologist properly diagnose and treat your child for this condition.

 Your child’s doctor will likely prescribe nonsteroidal anti-inflammatory drugs (NSAIDs) to reduce the symptoms of reactive arthritis.
 The symptoms of reactive arthritis usually go away after about six weeks with treatment.